degreepath/auditor/tests/snapshots/2018-19/major/computer-science.md

 For this requirement, you must take one course from among CSCI 276, CSCI 333, or CSCI 336.

 ### Systems
-For this requirement, you must take one course from among CSCI 273, CSCI 284, or CSCI 300 (2000-1).
+For this requirement, you must take one course from among CSCI 273, CSCI 284, or CSCI 300 (Fall 2000).

 ## Electives